 X509 Client Certificate Authentication - MQTT Security Fundamentals

-Welcome to part six of MQTT Security Fundamentals.
+Welcome to part six of MQTT Security Fundamentals series.
 In this post, we will discuss how to add an additional layer of security to MQTT with X509 client certificates and find out the challenges of using this approach.
 In our previous post, we looked at the basics of TLS and MQTT.
 If you’re not familiar with TLS, we recommend that you read that post first.

 Recap of TLS and X509 certificates